ji-zai/personal-site/content/essays/truth-1.md

 This is my understanding of the truths that govern our existence.
 I've attempted to express them in the best possible way that language allows me to.

+Based on these truths, I predict the following:

+And therefore, we have no choice but to:

 ## What is truth?

 To understand truth, you need to understand what delusion is.